Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: Results and discussions

 \section{Results and discussions}

 We first benchmark the training and testing accuracies of QubismNet on one-dimensional (1D) QIM by taking $L=64$ as the system size and $L_b=8$ as the subsystem size in the RDM trick.
 We take the periodic boundary condition, meaning the first and last spins are interacted as nearest neighbors.
-Figure \ref{fig-MainPreds} (a) shows the predicted fields $h^p$ against the true fields $h$.
+FIG. \ref{fig-MainPreds} (a) shows the estimated fields $h^p$ against the true fields $h$.
 The $N_{\text{train}}=1000$ training states are taken as the ground states by uniformly choosing different magnetic fields in $0<h<1$.
-The $h$'s of the $N_{\text{train}}=100$ testing states are also uniformly taken in $0<h<1$, which are different from the fields of the training states.
+The $h$'s of the $N_{\text{test}}=100$ testing states are also uniformly taken in $0<h<1$, which are different from the fields of the training states.
 No generalizing states are taken (i.e., $\delta=0$).
-The QubismNet accurately predicts the magnetic fields of both the training and testing states.
-We have the testing accuracy $\epsilon_t\simeq 1.21 \times 10^{-4}$ evaluated by the loss function, i.e., MSE, of all testing states.
-The predictions are accurate near the critical point, where the states possess relatively long-range correlations.
+The QubismNet accurately estimates the magnetic fields of both the training and testing states.
+We have the testing error $\epsilon_t \simeq 1.21 \times 10^{-4}$ evaluated by the loss function, i.e., MSE, of all testing states.
+The estimations are accurate near the critical point, where the states possess relatively long-range correlations.

 We also test the QubismNet on 1D XXZ model with periodic boundary condition.
 We consider two cases, whose Hamiltonians are written, respectively, as